oguz-kolukisa/7880-project/Readme.md

 This implementation makes several design choices and assumptions not explicitly specified in the paper:

 ### Architecture Assumptions

-1. **Trainable Backbone**: The backbone (ResNet-50/101) is kept trainable rather than frozen.
-The paper does not explicitly state whether the backbone should be frozen, but keeping it trainable allows the model to adapt features to the few-shot segmentation task.

-2. **Batch Normalization Mode**: BatchNorm layers in the backbone remain in their default PyTorch mode (switching between train/eval based on model.train()/model.eval()).
-The paper does not specify special handling for BatchNorm.
+- The ResNet-50/101 backbone is not frozen and is updated during training; the paper does not state whether fine-tuning is required.

+- BatchNorm layers use default PyTorch mode switching (train/eval), since no alternative strategy is specified.

-3. **Multi-Head Attention Configuration**: Support Modulation uses 4-head attention.
-The paper mentions multi-head attention but does not specify the number of heads.
+- Support Modulation uses 4 attention heads, as the paper does not define a head count.

-4. **Token Limits**: To prevent memory overflow with large images or many foreground pixels, the implementation caps:
-   - Maximum support tokens: 1024
-   - Maximum foreground tokens: 512
-   - Maximum background tokens: 512

-   When token counts exceed these limits, random sampling is used.
-The paper does not discuss token limiting strategies.
+- To control memory, token counts are limited to 1024 support, 512 foreground, and 512 background tokens; excess tokens are handled by random sampling (not discussed in the paper).

-5. **Feature Projection Dimension**: All backbone features are projected to 256 dimensions.
-While the paper shows 256-d in the architecture diagram, the exact projection mechanism is not fully detailed.
+- All backbone features are projected to a 256-d representation; while the figure suggests 256-d, projection specifics are left implicit.

 ### Data Processing Assumptions